localvoid/ivi/README.md

 );
 ```

 #### Attribute Directives

 By default, reconciliation algorithm assigns all attributes with `setAttribute()` and removes them with
 `removeAttribute()` functions, but sometimes we need to assign properties or assign attributes from different
 namespaces.
-To solve this problems, ivi introduces the concept of Attribute Directives, this values can extend the
+To solve this problems, ivi introduces the concept of Attribute Directives, this directives can extend the
 default behavior of the attributes reconciliation algorithm.
 It significantly reduces code complexity, because we no
 longer need to bake in all this edge cases into reconciliation algorithm.
 Also it gives an additional escape hatch to
 manipulate DOM elements directly.